 cp -R /usr/share/doc/openvpn/examples/easy-rsa/2.0* /etc/openvpn/easy-rsa

-Next, we cd to this directory and edit the 'vars' file.
+Now, open the 'vars' file with your favorite text editor.
 The following instructions are straight from the OpenVPN howto.

 export KEY_COUNTRY="US" export KEY_PROVINCE="California" export KEY_CITY="San Fransisco" export KEY_ORG="My Company" export KEY_EMAIL="email@example.com" export KEY_CN=server export KEY_NAME=server export KEY_OU=home

 How long would you like your certificates to be valid (10 years?)

 Then I had to copy openssl-1.0.0.cnf to openssl.cnf because the 'vars' script complained that it couldn't find the latter file.

 cp openssl-1.0.0.cnf openssl.cnf

 Notice I went through these steps on an older Linux installation.
 I had to edit the file /etc/openvpn/easy-rsa/pkitool and changed all occurrences of 'sha1' to 'sha256'.

 Now we 'source' var and run two additional commands that actually generate the certificate authority.
 Notice the dot before ./vars.